pwaterz/gdax-trader/README.md

 log-level: debug
 ```
 ## Development
 Use the docker-compose in the repository to get development going quickly.
-Leave the configuration file as shipped defaults, and execute docker-compose.
+Leave the configuration file defaults, and execute docker-compose.

 ```
 docker-compose up -d